niplav/site/notes_on_politics_especially_economics.md

 ### Most Complaints About Capitalism are Complaints About Other People Not Caring

-### Unions Seem Good, Let's Regulate Them Like Companies!
+### Unions Seem Good

 Use the same cartel laws for unions as for companies.
+Also the current implementation for unions is really weird.

 ### Regulate/Tax Companies Proportional to Size